 Dream work is a creative art.
 It’s learnable, provides useful tools for navigating life, points out who you are and where you are out of balance.
 You will never purge the infinite wisdom in the space where dreams are created.
 It is difficult to deny, refuse or reject what dreams bring because they are extravagant and wholly embodied in your person.
-Many are far more powerful than waking life experiences and may linger days, weeks, months or even years afterwards.
+Many are far more powerful than waking life experiences and may linger days, weeks, months or even years after.

 What’s more?
 Dreams are already a part of your 24 hour day, no need to find time, and they don’t cost a penny.